TheDers/sfdc-qcp-vscode-extension/README.md

 ### Project Initialization
+**To get started, create a blank folder and open it with VSCode.**  You can use a folder with existing code if you want to.

+Open the command pallette and type in `QCP` and choose `SFDC QCP: Initialize Project`.

 When you initialize a new project, You will be required to enter your org type, username, password, and API token (if needed).
-Your credential will be stored (in plain text for now - yikes!) in a file named `.qcp/qcp-config.json` A `.gitignore` file will be created if one does not already exist and an entry for `.qcp` will be added to the file to ensure your credentials are note submitted to source control.
+Your credential will be stored (in plain text for now) in a file named `.qcp/qcp-config.json`.

+A `.gitignore` file will be created if one does not already exist and an entry for `.qcp` will be added to the file to ensure your credentials are note submitted to source control.